GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Thinking is listening to yourself and I will always try and become a better listener everyday of my life.
 I will use this technique as well, "Listen to myself, repeat  very clearly what I was thinking and the answer should be of my satisfaction.
 Only then my conscience/inner voices start to reply"
 And this goes on at every statement made by each inner voices.
-The others listen and then repeat it clearly and if that articulation is of my satisfaction move ahead to give a reply/answer/solution/another qu
+The others listen and then repeat it clearly and if that articulation is of my satisfaction move ahead to give a reply/answer/solution/another question.
+And obviously write down my thoughts, and I also devlop the skill of writing my mind down every day.
+And I am moving towards growth and mastery everyday.
+For even every master of his craft still must have a place he would purse as calling that place mastery.
+In that sense every master is striving for even more mastery till the end of his time.

+The ironic tragedy is that life has to be lived forward but only makes sense in reverse.